 What's New in the Apcera Platform

-This section summarizes what is new in Apcera Platform releases, including long-term support (LTS) and maintenance releases (MR).
+This section summarizes what is new in Apcera Platform releases.
 Refer to the release notes for details on each release.
-To read about new features in prior releases, see the documentation for the Apcera Platform 2.6 and 2.4 releases.

 The Apcera Platform 3.2.1 maintenance release includes a defect correction that allows the Apcera Platform to be deployed on AWS in regions where AWS S3 Signature version 4 is required.